top of page

 MEDICARE IS NOT MEDICAID

-I wanted to write this article for anyone, but especially for those who are going to be turning 65 in the next year.
-You see, it seems that there is a big misunderstanding around Medicare and Medicaid with many people thinking they are one in the same.
+I wanted to write this article for anyone, especially those turning 65 next year.
+You see, there is a big misunderstanding about Medicare and Medicaid, with many people thinking they are the same.
 In reality, they are not similar at all.
-Hopefully this article will help to explain and educate everyone on the differences between Medicare and Medicaid.
+Hopefully, this article will help to explain and educate everyone on the differences between Medicare and Medicaid.

-Medicare and Medicaid are very different programs the U.S. government created to cover the medical bills of two distinct groups of Americans.
+Medicare and Medicaid are very different programs created by the U.S. government to cover the medical bills of two distinct groups of Americans.

-Medicaid is a Government Assistance Program for Low Income Individuals of any age.
-Although they do receive subsidies and funding from the Federal Government, Medicaid is run by each state, so even the the programs will be similar, each state has their own way of doing things, for example in California their Medicaid Program is referred to as Medi-Cal.
+Medicaid is a Government Assistance Program for low-income individuals of any age.
+Although they receive subsidies and funding from the Federal Government, Medicaid is run by each state, so even though the programs are similar, each state has its own way of doing things.
+For example, in California, its Medicaid Program is referred to as Medi-Cal.

-In order for an individual to qualify for for benefits under Medicaid, they must fall below the income guidelines.
+To qualify for Medicaid benefits, an individual must fall below the income guidelines.

 Braden Medicare Insurance' Poster, "The Differences between Medicare and Medicaid"

-Medicare is the National Healthcare Program for individuals 65 and over in the US.
-Medicaid is For Families, Children and those with low incomes.
-Medicare is managed by the Federal Government and Medicaid is managed by each individual state.
+Medicare is the National Health Insurance Program for individuals 65 and older in the US.
+Medicaid is for families, Children, and those with low incomes.
+The Federal Government and Medicaid manage Medicare, which is managed by each state.

 ELIGIBILITY GUIDELINE FOR MEDICARE & MEDICAID

-One of the biggest differences between Medicaid and Medicare is who qualifies for coverage.
-Here’s all you need to know about how Medicare and Medicaid eligibility differs.
+One of the most significant differences between Medicaid and Medicare is who qualifies for coverage.
+Here’s all you need to know about how Medicare and Medicaid eligibility differ.

 MEDICARE IS NOT MEDICAID

 Who qualifies for Medicare?
-People who are 65 or older qualify for Medicare as long as they’re both naturalized U.S. citizens and Resident Aliens who have Green Cards and have been granted Full-Time Citizenship Status. that have a or lawful permanent residents.
+People who are 65 or older qualify for Medicare as long as they’re both naturalized U.S. citizens and Resident Aliens who have Green Cards and have been granted Full-Time Citizenship Status, or lawful permanent residents.

 MEDICAID IS NOT MEDICARE